RetroAppleJS/RetroAppleJS.github.io/docs/ASSEMBLER.md

  	>            ....
 HI-byte portion

 #### Labels and Identifiers
-Identifiers must begin with a letter [A-Z] and contain letters, digits, and the underscore [A-Z0-9_].
+Identifiers must begin with a letter [A-Za-z] and contain capital or lowercase letters, digits, and the underscore [A-Za-z0-9_].
 Only the first 6 characters are significant.

 All identifiers, numbers, opcodes, and pragmas are case insensitive and translated to upper case.
 Identifiers must not be the same as valid opcodes.